WaveAccessEgorGabov/cpp-lint-combine/README.md

 ### 2. Get the required tools
 - **Boost** — minimum required version is **1.73.0**.
-Download and build (build Datetime, Regex, ProgramOptions and FileSystem is enough) or download and install prebuilt windows binaries from [here](https://www.boost.org/users/download/) into "boost-src-dir".
+Download and build (at least Datetime, Regex, ProgramOptions, and FileSystem) from [sources](https://www.boost.org/users/download/) or download and install [prebuilt Windows binaries](https://sourceforge.net/projects/boost/files/boost-binaries/) into “`<boost-dir>`”.
 - **CMake** — minimum required version is **3.14**.
 Install from [here](https://cmake.org/download/).
 - **Git** — Install from [here](https://git-scm.com/download).
 - **Visual Studio** — required version is **2017+**.
 You can install Visual Studio 2019 from [here](https://visualstudio.microsoft.com/downloads/).